J. Edward Fox

-J. Edward Fox (born December 1, 1948) is a United States official who has served in the United States Department of State and the United States Department of Homeland Security.
+J. Edward Fox (born December 1, 1948) is an American political advisor who served in the United States Department of State and the United States Department of Homeland Security.

-Biography
+Early life and education

-J. Edward Fox was born in Columbus, Ohio.
-He was educated at Ohio State University, receiving a bachelor's degree in political science, and at George Washington University, receiving a master's degree in Legislative Affairs.
+Fox was born in Columbus, Ohio.
+He earned a Bachelor of Arts degree in political science from Ohio State University in 1972 and a Master of Arts in legislative affairs from George Washington University in 1976.

+Career

 Fox began his career on Capitol Hill, where he worked on the personal staff of two members of the United States Congress.
 He later served on the professional staff of the United States House Committee on Foreign Affairs, as a specialist on the subcommittees on Asia, Africa, and Latin America.

-In 1985, Fox moved to the White House as Special Assistant to the President for Legislative Affairs.
-The next year, President of the United States Ronald Reagan nominated Fox as Assistant Secretary of State for Legislative Affairs in 1986, and Fox held this office from June 18, 1986, until February 21, 1989.
+In 1985, Fox moved to the White House as special assistant to the president for legislative affairs.
+The next year, President Ronald Reagan nominated Fox as assistant secretary of state for legislative affairs.
+He remained in the position from June 18, 1986, until February 21, 1989.

-Fox left government service in 1989, joining Mintz, Levin, Cohn, Ferris, Glovsky, and Popeo as Managing Director of Mintz, Levin's Governmental and International Affairs Group.
+Fox left government service in 1989, joining Mintz, Levin, Cohn, Ferris, Glovsky, and Popeo as managing director of the firm's governmental and international affairs group.
 He also formed his own consulting firm, Fox & Associates.

-After eleven years at Mintz, Levin, Fox returned to the government in 1989, being sworn in as Assistant Administrator of the United States Agency for International Development's Bureau for Legislative and Public Affairs on November 6, 2001.
-In April 2007, United States Secretary of Homeland Security Michael Chertoff appointed Fox Assistant Secretary of Homeland Security for Public Affairs.
+After eleven years at Mintz Levin, Fox returned to the government in 1989.
+He was sworn in as assistant administrator of the United States Agency for International Development's Bureau for Legislative and Public Affairs on November 6, 2001.
+In April 2007, United States Secretary of Homeland Security Michael Chertoff appointed Fox assistant secretary of homeland security for public affairs.